 A serious dog attack on a human can leave dog owners and bystanders stunned by the actions of a beloved and formerly docile companion.
-Even though humans have domesticated dogs for centuries, not all dogs make the best pets, nor are all dog owners responsible in their training, monitoring or restraint of their animals.
+Even though humans have domesticated dogs for centuries, not all dogs make the best pets, nor are all dog owners responsible in the training, monitoring, or restraint of their animals.

-If you or someone you love was seriously injured in a dog attack, contact an experienced NJ personal injury lawyer at Blume Forte at (973) 635-5400 today to protect your rights and receive a no cost consultation on your case.
+If you or someone you love was seriously injured in a dog attack, contact an experienced New Jersey personal injury lawyer at Blume Forte Fried Zerres & Molinari at (973) 635-5400 today to protect your rights and receive a no-cost consultation on your case.